How to treat and manage an itchy cat

-Following on from our last post that listed the reasons why cats get itchy, our vets now have some tips for helping you manage
+Following on from our last post that listed the reasons why cats get itchy, our vet’s have some further tips to help you manage your itchy patient at home.

 How can I help my itchy cat?

-It’s a good idea to read our first post to help you identify the reason why your cat is itchy, because treatment depends on the cause.
+It’s a good idea to read our previous post to help you identify the reason as to why your cat could be itchy.
+Treatment is dependent on the cause.

 1. Fleas:

-It’s important to use an effective flea product regularly.
-It’s the only thing that kills them as quickly as possible, so there’s less time for them to cause an itch (remember, a single flea can cause big havoc).
+It’s important to use an effective cat flea product regularly.
+It’s the only thing that kills fleas as quickly as possible, ensuring there’s less time for fleas to cause an itch (remember, a single flea can cause huge havoc).
 You’ll also need to vacuum and wash your cat’s bedding, as well as any blankets or toys that make up their space.

 2. Inhaled allergies (atopy):